You are here:

 EARLY LITERACY DEVELOPMENT

 Provides pre-service teachers an understanding of the foundations of early literacy development and instructional strategies and assessment techniques that support the acquisition of literacy.
-Through observations and participation in practicum, seminars, workshops, and lectures, students construct an understanding of how children, including children with special needs, English Language Learners, and children with diverse perspectives, construct knowledge.
+Through observations and participation in practicum, seminars, workshops, and lectures, students construct an understanding of how children, including children with disabilities, English Learners, and children with diverse perspectives, construct knowledge.
 Cross-listed as ECED 243.
 20 hours of observation and participation in preschools, kindergartens, or first grades required.
 Fulfills Domestic Cultural Diversity Requirement.

 320